What will I learn

 What will you learn?

-The Master’s Degree Programme in Music Performance aims to give students a solid foundation for developing a personal artistic expression.
-The programme strongly emphasizes music performance as such and aims to give each student the highest possible instrumental level.
-In addition to develop artistic and musical aspect, the programme is designed to educate independent and reflected musicians, with a passion for the art.
+The Master’s Degree Programme in Music Performance provides students with a solid foundation for developing a personal artistic expression and profile.
+The programme places strong emphasis on music performance itself.
+In addition to advancing instrumental, artistic, and musical skills at a high level, it is designed to educate independent and reflective musicians with a deep passion for the art.

-You can focus on an in-depth specialization in individual music performance, or work with exploration and documentation of a chosen topic/project.
-Jazz students may choose the European Jazz Master (EUJAM), an exchange programme offered in cooperation with the music conservatories in Paris, Amsterdam and Berlin.
+Jazz students may opt for the European Jazz Master (EUJAM), an exchange programme offered in collaboration with music conservatories in Paris, Amsterdam, Basel, and Berlin.

 • The interplay between viola and piano in sonatas